Introduction to Jenkins Plugins

 Below are some of the Different Jenkins plugins and their application.

 With the use of this plugin, one can get a fresh Jenkins dashboard.
 It enables a user to monitor the status of all kinds of tasks.
 This plugin is also useful in tracking tasks and execution time.

 With the help of this plugin, one can group various Jenkins tasks.
 It is one of the most useful Jenkins available.
 With the help of a nestable folder available in this plugin, one organizes and arranges the CI server perfectly.

 Global Build Stats Plugin

 It is vital to know the current capability, capacity, and capacity for system requirements.
-On a weekly or daily basis, it is essential to know numbers of builds are happing and time is taken and waiting a period of Builds.
+On a weekly or daily basis, it is essential to know the numbers of builds that are happing and time is taken and waiting a period for Builds.
 This plugin delivers all the data related to these.
 It is also able to offer the data in graphical format for proper understating.